This is a sponsored conversation written by me on behalf of Jared The Galleria Of Jewelry. The opinions and text are all mine.

 Let’s take a look at each lesson I learned in each year of marriage.
 That way if you’re a newlywed, maybe you can relate based on where you’re at in your marriage.

-4 Lessons from 4 Years of Marriage
+Four Lessons from Four Years of Marriage

 - Leave and Cleave.
 If you were raised in a Christian home, then you are well familiar with this verse.
 If not, then let me explain.
 This reference comes from the Old Testament, Genesis 2:24 to be exact, and the verse directs a man to leave his father and his mother and cleave to his wife.
 This verse isn’t just meant for men, it goes both ways.
 At first read, you think, of course I’m leaving my parents, I’m moving in with my husband, duh.
 Or maybe you left your parent’s home many years ago.
 This direction is not only saying to leave physically, but that you also need to leave emotionally.
 I’m not saying that you can’t have an awesome relationship with your parents, but your relationship with your spouse has to trump every other relationship in your life in order to be successful.
 You can’t call home and complain to mom about every little thing your husband does.
 You can’t run home to mom & dad every fight you have and expect your husband to be okay with that.
 Once you commit to marriage, you chose to stick it out and work it out.
 Your parents (friends and other family members count here too) can’t easily forget every time your husband hurts you, they can sometimes hold on and begin to resent him.
 Because you love him, you’ll forgive him and move on, then your parents begin to have bad feelings towards him.
 If you would keep your fights between you two, when you work them out, no one will be left angry.
 You can make up and move on with your lives.
 But if you bring your parents into every fight, there’s a good chance problems will start after they feel their little girl was hurt one too many times.